debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 Our goal here is to figure out the ranking criteria that the league committee uses to decide the final standings.

-### Getting the data ready
+### Getting the dataset ready

 There are 13 teams, and every team played 24 matches.
 Apart from the MP column (which is the same across all teams), we have six columns.
 Are all of them independent of each other?

 Well, at least one is not.
 GD is a linear combination of GF and GA, and we'll leave it for our further analysis.
-Thus, the (apparently) 5D independent data looks like:
+Thus, the (apparently) 5D independent dataset looks like:

 | Club                |   W |   D |   L |   GF |   GA |
 |:--------------------|----:|----:|----:|-----:|-----:|